Sara Hurwitz: Creating Maharat

 In conversations with other women surrounding and at her ordination, Hurwitz and Weiss realized the need for an institution to support the Orthodox ordination of women.
 They announced the creation of such an institution, and in September 2009 opened Maharat.
 Within several years of Hurwitz's ordination, subsequent Orthodox women also received ordination as well as positions within Orthodox synagogues.
 This development indicated that Hurwitz was no longer an exception within Orthodox Judaism.

 Connecting with other female rabbis

 On Dec.
-6th, 2010, at Conservative Temple Reyim in Newton, MA, Sara Hurwitz met with Amy Eilberg, the first Conservative rabbi, Sally Priesand, the first Reform female rabbi, and Sandy Eisenberg Sasso, the first Reconstructionist female rabbi.
+6th, 2010, at Conservative Temple Reyim in Newton, MA, Sara Hurwitz met with Amy Eilberg, the first female Conservative rabbi, Sally Priesand, the first American Reform female rabbi (second in the world after Regina Jonas), and Sandy Eisenberg Sasso, the first Reconstructionist female rabbi.
 They and approximately 30 other women rabbis lit Chanukah candles and spoke about their experiences in an open forum.

 On June 3, 2012, Priesand, Sasso, Eilberg, and Hurwitz met again, this time at Monmouth Reform Temple at a celebration honoring the four first women rabbis to be ordained in their respective denominations, and the 40th anniversary of Priesand's ordination.